 If you have flat or inverted nipples it can be a little more difficult for your baby to latch, see Breastfeeding With Inverted Nipples and Flat Nipples for further help.
 Larger breasted women can find more latching tips in Breastfeeding With Large Breasts.

-Good positioning and latching are very important for breastfeeding to run smoothly.
+Good positioning and attachment (latching) are very important for breastfeeding to run smoothly.
 Breastfeeding is not supposed to hurt.
-If after trying these latching tips and reviewing other breastfeeding positions you are still finding latching painful, see Why Does Breastfeeding Hurt? and contact your breastfeeding specialist for help to find the cause.
+If after trying these latching tips and reviewing other breastfeeding positions you are still finding breastfeeding painful, see Why Does Breastfeeding Hurt? and contact your breastfeeding specialist for help to find the cause.